Tharshan2/COMP1811CW/README.md

-# COMP1811CW
+# COMP1811SchemeCW
-repository for files connected to the coursework of COMP1811
+repository for files connected to the Scheme coursework of COMP1811

-The following have been uploaded for the scheme work
+The following have been uploaded for the scheme work:
+- The program itself
+- The text file for the words

 F1 (Utility Code)
 - Occurrences